 Once a person has succumbed to this craving to continue using, they put themselves at risk for a wide array of serious medical issues.
 For one thing, inhalant abuse can lead directly to death via several mechanisms.
 Asphyxiation, suffocation, convulsions, seizures, coma, choking, and fatal injury (i.e. motor vehicle fatalities suffered under the influence) are all risks directly linked with inhalant abuse.

 Long-term abusers are also at risk for widespread and long-lasting damage to the brain and nervous system.
 Frequent exposure to toxic chemicals can lead to neurological conditions which are similar, clinically, to diseases like multiple sclerosis.
-Other risks include damage to areas of brain responsible for cognition, movement, vision, and hearing.
+Other risks include damage to areas of the brain responsible for cognition, movement, vision, and hearing.
 This cognitive damage can range from mild impairment to severe dementia.

 Inhalants also damage the heart, lungs, liver, and kidneys.
 Some of this damage may be reversible if the abuser is removed from the substance, but in other cases, the damage may be persistent6.

 Inhalant abuse is a relatively under-studied condition.
 While inhalant abuse is very common, with some studies ranking it the 9th most common substance abuse in the country, it is significantly less common than other addictive drugs.
 Additionally, most inhalant abuse occurs in teenagers who typically use inhalants as a “gateway drug” to other drugs.
-By the time these addicts arrive in treatment, they are typically no longer using inhalants at all.
+By the time these addicts arrive in recovery, they are typically no longer using inhalants at all.

 As a result, there are few statistics regarding permanence and relapse among inhalant addicts.
 However, anecdotal evidence suggests that relapse on inhalants, particularly in a chronic user, is extremely likely.
 Given the ease with which an addict might acquire “huffable” substances, there is a strong indication that addicts should be supervised during the detox and withdrawal phase7.